Artanisx/Arta2DEngine/Documentation/screenmanager.md

 # Arta2D Engine - Screen Manager

-This document explains how the Screen Manager module works and how to use it for your games.
+This document explains how the Screen Manager module works and how to use it for your games. *This module is not yet implemented in the engine.*

 ### Getting Started